glenpike/backbone-forms/test/README.md

 Try to instrument the "built" files

-./node_modules/.bin/istanbul instrument --output coverage ../distribution/
+./node_modules/.bin/istanbul instrument --output test/coverage ./distribution/

 We can't currently run istanbul cover so we have to do the middle step manually!